 The table below the map shows the weather information and track information for both forecasts and allows you to quickly compare 4 trips for departing from Day 1 to Day 4.

-Please click here to learn How to use Departure Planning Results.
+Please click here for more How to use Departure Planning Results.